luckinet/loca/README.md

 3.  modify `00_template.R` as needed by adapting all `_INSERT` values and store it as `{MODELNAME}.R`,
 4.  change the variables in `_profile.R` (`model_name`) to `{MODELNAME}` and adapt the version value to something sensible,
 5.  run `_boot.R` in it's entirety.
-6.  copy module-specific files into the respective directories (or create them yourself, if you design up a new module)
+6.  clone the module repositories you want to use into the root directory (i.e., where also `_boot.R` is located), or create them yourself based on the above files, if you want to design a new module.
-7.  create git repositories for the modules you want to publish (and include new modules in the main `.gitignore`)

 Various models can be defined in parallel and can make use of the same modules and input resources.